whiter6666/CVE/WAVLINK_WL_WN570HA1/Goto_chidx.md

 ## Description:

-There is a command injection in login.cgi/Goto_chidx
+There is a buff overflow in login.cgi/Goto_chidx

 ## Source: